Aquarius (film): Protest at Cannes

-During the first exhibition of Aquarius at the 2016 Cannes Film Festival, the film's cast showed protest signs written in Portuguese, English and French criticising Brazil's political turmoil of the time.
+During the first exhibition of Aquarius at the 2016 Cannes Film Festival, the film's cast showed protest signs written in Portuguese, English and French criticising Brazil's political turmoil at the time.
 The signs read messages such as "Brazil is not a democracy anymore", "Sauvez la démocratie brésilienne" ("Save Brazilian democracy"), and "Dilma, vamos resistir com você" ("Dilma, we will resist with you").
-Immediate internet response followed, with supporters of Dilma's impeachment suggesting boycotting the film.
+Immediate internet response followed, with supporters of Dilma's impeachment suggesting a boycott of the film.
 Among these, the right-wing columnist Reinaldo Azevedo wrote that "it is the duty of people of good will to boycott this film".
-Aquarius distributing company then used this sentence in the film's promotional poster, along three other positive quotes, what has been understood as an act of subversion.
+Aquarius distributing company then used this sentence in the film's promotional poster, along three other positive quotes, in what was understood as an act of subversion.

 Cinema protests

-Aquarius was released in Brazil at the Festival de Gramado, when it provoked standing ovations and shouts of "Temer Out", a constant scream of protest in Brazil of those who criticize President Temer's controversial rise to power.
+Aquarius was released in Brazil at the Festival de Gramado, when it provoked standing ovations and shouts of "Temer Out", a constant scream of protest in Brazil of those who criticise President Temer's controversial rise to power.
 After this, similar protests became common in Brazil at venues that exhibited the film.
-Those protests were commonly observed during the film's ending credits, with critics of Temer's regime shouting command words suggesting that the president took over the country by means of a "coup".
+Those protests were commonly observed during the film's ending credits, with critics of Temer's administration shouting command words suggesting that the president took over the country by means of a "coup".

 Film rating

 Initially, the Ministry of Justice of Brazil gave Aquarius an 18 years old rating, attributed to sexual content and scenes of drug use.
 However, the criteria used to support the rating were challenged on the grounds that Brazil was the only country in which Aquarius had been, or was going to be, distributed to give the film such a rating, and that other more graphic films in Brazil had received less restrictive ratings.
-Protest ensued and, at the day of the film's premiere, the Ministry reduced the rating to 16 years old.
+Protests ensued and, at the day of the film's premiere, the Ministry reduced the rating to 16 years old.